Table of Contents

 Article 12 of the national measures allows that when applying the expedited procedures, the procuratorate is usually to make a decision on whether to indict within 10 days, allowing for a possible extension to 15 days in cases that might end with a sentence of 1 year or longer.
 This is a substantial increase from the previous expedited procedures pilot, which allowed that the decision would usually be made within 8 days.
 (Article 8).
 Similarly, Article 16 increases the general period for trial has been extended from 7 days to 10 days, again with a possible extension to 15 days where the sentence might be 1 year or longer. (article 15).

-Beijing provides that where arrest is necessary, an application should be sent to procuratorate within 7 days of the suspect being brought into custody, and that the investigation should not last more than 30 days after the imposition of compulsory measures [release on guarantee, residential surveillance, arrest] (21) Shenzhen follows the 30 day rule, but does not specify a time for applying for arrest.
+Beijing provides that where arrest is necessary, an application should be sent to the procuratorate within 7 days of the suspect being brought into custody, and that the investigation should not last more than 30 days after the imposition of compulsory measures [release on guarantee, residential surveillance, arrest] (21) Shenzhen follows the 30-day rule, but does not specify a time for applying for arrest.
 (15).
 In Beijing, where the suspected offense is DUI, which made up a majority of expedited procedure cases in the first pilot, or other minor crimes, the investigation should conclude within 10 days.
 (21p2).

 In Xi’an, the police may take 15 days to complete their investigation when the suspect is released on guarantee or under residential surveillance.
-(20p3) Where they are detained however, the police must either request arrest or complete the investigation within 7 days.
+(20p3) Where they are detained, however, the police must either request arrest or complete the investigation within 7 days.
 (20p1,2).
 If arrest is approved, they may detain the suspect for an additional 5 days.
 (20p2).

-Once the case is in the hands of the procuratorate, the review for prosecution should usually be completed within 10 days, but may be extended to 15 days if the punishment might be 1 year of longer imprisonment.
-National 12; Accord BJ 25, CQ 34p1, FZ 38, QD 24, SZ 24p1, TJ 28p1, XA 25, ZZ 37p1) Once the courts accept the indictment and file the case, trial should similarly usually be concluded within 10 days, which may be extended to 15 days where the punishment might be greater than 1 year.
+Once the case is in the hands of the procuratorate, the review for prosecution should usually be completed within 10 days, but may be extended to 15 days if the punishment might be 1 year or longer imprisonment.
+National 12; Accord BJ 25, CQ 34p1, FZ 38, QD 24, SZ 24p1, TJ 28p1, XA 25, ZZ 37p1) Once the courts accept the indictment and file the case, the trial should similarly usually be concluded within 10 days, which may be extended to 15 days where the punishment might be greater than 1 year.
 (National 16p2, Accord BJ 29p2, CQ 43p1, FZ40p2, GZ 40p2, QD 30p4, SZ 31p2, TJ 30p2, XA 27p2, ZZ 37p2),

 Zhengzhou innovates with a super-fast procedure for expedited procedures cases that are likely to have a punishment of short-term detention or lower.
 Here investigation may last up to 7 days, but where adequately completed in 3 days, may be sent to the procuratorate which will complete its review within 2 days, or modify the compulsory measures.
 After accepting the case, the people’s court should also complete trial in two days or modify the compulsory measures.